renuo/rails-offline-talk/slides.md

 # Intercepting requests
 1. `fetch` is called by the client when loading a page / asset / performing ajax call.
 2. `fetch` event is intercepted by service worker.
-3. `event.respondWith` responds with a response object, either from cache or nettwork.
+3. `event.respondWith` responds with a response object, either from cache or network.
-4. `CacheManager` is a custom abstraction of the service worker APIs.
-5. `v1` is the cache name.
 6. `cacheManager.retrieveOrStore(event)` handles the network first Caching

 ```js